 2.7.3.7 Settlement Information and Billing Procedures for TSCs

-The ISO shall provide each Transmission Owner with information to facilitate TSC billing.
+The ISO shall provide each Member System with information to facilitate TSC billing.
 Settlement information and billing procedures for payments of the TSC by retail access customers or LSEs serving retail access customers in accordance with Section 5 of this ISO OATT shall be separately issued, paid and collected in accordance with Section 5 of this ISO OATT.
 Settlement information and billing procedures for payments for TSCs for customers other than retail access customers and LSEs serving retail access customers shall be separately issued, paid and collected in accordance with the terms and conditions set forth in Attachment H of this ISO OATT in accordance with Section 5 of this ISO OATT.

 2.7.3.8 Billing Procedures for Retail Access Programs